mvanholsteijn/docker-makefile/README.md

 The Makefile has the following targets:
 ```
+make help		shows this list of targets
 make patch-release	increments the patch release level, build and push to registry
 make minor-release	increments the minor release level, build and push to registry
 make major-release	increments the major release level, build and push to registry
 make release		build the current release and push the image to the registry
 make build		builds a new version of your Docker image and tags it
+make latest		builds a new version of your Docker image and tags it as latest, omitting a version tag
 make snapshot		build from the current (dirty) workspace and pushes the image to the registry
 make check-status	will check whether there are outstanding changes
 make check-release	will check whether the current directory matches the tagged release in git.
 make showver		will show the current release tag based on the directory content.